engr16x/engr16x-library/README.md

 ## Installing the library

-To install the library, first make sure you have pip installed on your machine by enetering `pip -V` into the command line/terminal.
+To install the library, first make sure you have pip installed on your machine by enetering `pip -V` into the command prompt/terminal window.
 If a pip version number is not output, install pip by following the instructions found [here](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip).

 Download and install the engr16x library simply by entering the command below into your command prompt/terminal window.